gmhafiz/go8/README.md

 docker-compose up -d postgres redis
 ```

-Once the database is up you may run the migration with the following command.
-Also, the seeder as well because it will be needed for authentication later.
+Once the database is up, tables and seed data needs to be created using a migration system with the following command.
+The seed data is needed for authentication later.

 ```shell
 go run cmd/migrate/main.go